-In 1938, Chicago was home to the first official Doughnut Day.
-The event was created by The Salvation Army to honor volunteers who served doughnuts to soldiers during the first World War.
+Chicago was home to the first official Doughnut Day.
+In 1938, the event was created by The Salvation Army to honor volunteers who served doughnuts to soldiers during the first World War.

-They’re typically fried but can also be baked, and they’re not all ring-shaped.
+They are typically fried but can also be baked, and they’re not all ring-shaped.
 Some, such as the Boston cream, don’t have holes.
-They are stuffed with creamy fillings and jellies.
+Instead, they’re stuffed with creamy fillings and jellies.

 You can get them plain, powdered, coated with glazes or frostings and topped with fine sugars, sprinkles, and nuts.
 My personal favorite is the plain-cake doughnut.
 You might say, “boring” but I say, “OH, YUM!”

-Celebrate National Doughnut Day by bringing home a box or two or three or four…
+Celebrate National Doughnut Day by bringing home a box or two or three or four or …